Administrative

 Kathia Castro

-Kathia was born in Jalisco, Mexico, and grew up in Washington State.
-She began her studies attending community college in Napa before transferring to UC Berkeley, where she received her BA in Cognitive Science.
-Her career has spanned a variety of work settings, including cafés, a chocolate shop, and human resources.
-As a volunteer, she’s supported organizations that provide programs for families in the community.
-Kathia is fluent in Spanish, passionate about linguistics and communications, and an advocate for child abuse prevention, community health, and social justice.
+Kathia was born in Jalisco, Mexico, and raised in Washington State.
+She began her academic journey at Napa Valley College before transferring to UC Berkeley, where she earned a B.A. in Cognitive Science.
+Kathia’s career has spanned various work settings including a chocolate shop and human resources.
+She has actively volunteered with organizations dedicated to fostering safe, healthy families and providing free healthcare to low-income communities.
+Kathia is passionate about linguistics and self-advocacy.
+She is committed to advocating for child abuse prevention, equitable language access, and social justice in every role she undertakes.

 “In my free time, I enjoy baking, reading, and making collages and I am currently teaching myself to sew and embroider.
 I love learning about reptiles, mushrooms, tropical plants, and the outdoors from my friends.”